Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 The burden of education is not on your colleagues.

-Listen to your colleagues you offended, but don’t expect members of marginalized communities to educate you.
+Listen to the colleagues you offended, but don’t expect members of marginalized communities to educate you.

-Our contributor Kimberly Lee Minor said something similar:
+Our contributor Kimberly Lee Minor highlighted this point:

 “Microaggressions are formed from ignorance and based on stereotypes.
 If you are ready to learn and grow, you should first apologize.
 Secondly, make a note of what you said or did and why.